mat-lee/tetris-reinforcement-learning/README.md

  - Fix fake t spins

 **Todo:**
+ - FIX LOSS
+ - Fix reduction fpu if node is root and dirichlet noise is on
+ - Clean up code
  - To main, add switch boards and visualize AI moves
  - Add chance nodes/address randomness in MCTS
  - Investigate combo not sending the correct number of lines (?)